senaite/senaite2.com/docs/user_manual/users_and_security.md

 * **Publisher**: Users with this role don't have rights to manage electronic records or perform anything else other than publishing samples.

-Besides the roles above, there are two additional roles that are used internally by the system:
+Besides the roles above, there are four additional roles that are used internally by the system:

 * **Anonymous**: Any user that has not been authenticated in the system.
 These